 What are some of these classroom “learning behaviors”?

 We talk extensively about “helping” each other…how it’s ok to offer help and also ok to “give it a try” on our own–as long as we are respectful about how we do it.
 Similarly, we talk about the different ways to OFFER assistance without being a “boss” or taking over.
 We want a climate where students know how to manage help!

 Also, I talk about how our brains grow and learn and how important it is to make mistakes, to recognize the feedback of others, and to be willing to tackle challenging tasks.
 I purposely put students in positions to practice this…with collaborative activities, challenging math problems, and more.
 I want to establish a culture where it’s acceptable and ENCOURAGED to say, “I don’t understand,” or “Can you please help?” or “Let’s try something different.”
 The real world is NOT fill-in-the-blank, is it?

 I explicitly teach the language of “growth mindset” and “fixed mindset”.
 We brainstorm the language associated it and post examples that I leave up all year.
 One of my favorite things is when a student recognizes these behaviors–perhaps in a book we are reading–and says something like, “Hey!
 Elise is really using a fixed mindset in this part.”
 The discussions we have then are amazing.

-I use discussion starters to keep us talking about writing about these behaviors…we make anchor charts…we take surveys…we assess our own behaviors…we set goals.
-We immerse ourselves in these “learning behaviors”.
+I use discussion starters to keep us talking about writing about these behaviors.
+We make anchor charts.
+Surveys can be used to assess our own behaviors.
+We then set goals, and we immerse ourselves in these “learning behaviors”.

-We can continue to go skill by skill, day by day–or we can stop, help students understand how they learn, and create a climate where learning is exciting, meaningful, rigorous, and extends far beyond the objective on the board.
+- We can continue to go skill by skill, day by day.
+Or we can stop, and help students understand how they learn.
+This creates a climate where learning is exciting, meaningful, rigorous, and extends far beyond the objective on the board.